Go to the list of all blogs

 Fundamental Analysis (Ratings)

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
-FIG’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
+FIG’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron Profit vs. Risk Rating rating for this company is (best 1 - 100 worst), indicating that the returns do not compensate for the risks.
 FIG’s unstable profits reported over time resulted in significant Drawdowns within these last five years.
 A stable profit reduces stock drawdown and volatility.
 The average Profit vs. Risk Rating rating for the industry is 95, placing this stock better than average.